Finding a supervisor

 - Some staff members accept one or more students to write the bachelor thesis about an empirical research, and even if it does not pertain to a Marble project.

 - If you cannot find a supervisor for your topic, you may want to opt for another topic.
 Or use the matching system to find a staff member who is open to topic suggestions by students.
+You can submit one thesis request at the same time via the matching system.

 Writing your thesis at another faculty, in the Netherlands or abroad